plane-paper/The-red-sun/readme.md

 You are missing a file that contains a vital function from the game.
 Ensure that **all files from the repository** is downloaded in the same directory and **unzipped**.

 ### PyGame/Other library is not defined (in line 1-10)
 Pygame or the library in question is not installed properly.
-This could be caused by several issues:
+Several issues could cause this:
 - Improper pip installation.
-Run the pip install command above again and try again.
+Run:
+>pip install libraryName

+In your command prompt, then try again
 - PATH issues.
 Ensure the path that pip is installed in is included in your computer's environment variables.
 Access your environment variables in the control panel.

 ### Specific line issues